ALM Functions: An Organizational Approach in a Context of Uncertainty

 Technology as a Supporting and Structuring Element of ALM Functions

 Technology plays a critical role in supporting ALM functions.
-In particular, integrated platforms can help to:
+In particular, integrated platforms like Mirai ALM & Liquidity can help to:

-2. Ensure consistent use of data across functions
+- Ensure consistent use of data across Treasury, Risk, and Finance

-4. Allow different teams to work with the same information base
+- Allow different teams—including ALCO, Risk Control, and Regulatory Reporting—to work with the same information base

 Beyond the technological architecture itself, the completeness and quality of data stored in repositories or data lakes are critical for these capabilities to function effectively.
 Having reliable, consistent, and high-quality data is therefore a fundamental prerequisite for technology to deliver its full value in supporting ALM processes.